-The prompt for this project was to design a mobile app with a minimum viable product for its main feature.
+The prompt for this project was to design a mobile app with a minimum viable product of its main feature.
 I decided to focus on mental healthcare as it is a sector that is incredibly important to the wellbeing of everyone, yet it is a world fraught with usability issues.
 The particular issue I decided to focus on is the process of finding and booking a mental healthcare appointment.

 The problem: Mental healthcare is often difficult to find, especially if you’ve never done it before.
 The process is unclear, daunting, and nothing is guaranteed or given, and the task can seem insurmountable if one is already dealing with a mental health condition on top of this task.
 Potential patients need a better way to find mental healthcare providers in order to access care.

 - Project duration: 2 weeks